 - Cannot satisfy CBP of their low-risk status or meet other program requirements.

 Global Entry is also available to citizens of the Netherlands who are enrolled in Privium and Korean Smart Entry Service members.
-Citizens of Mexico may also apply for Global Entry.
+Citizens of Panama and Mexico may also apply for Global Entry.
 Canadian NEXUS members have Global Entry benefits, but are not eligible to join.

 If your country has a bilateral trusted traveler arrangement with CBP, you may participate in Global Entry provided you are not entering the U.S. under one of the following visa categories: